SNodeC/snode.c/README.md

 ## HTTP/S Web-Server for Static HTML-Pages

-This application uses the high-level web API which is very similar to the API of node.js/express.
+This application uses the high-level web API *express* which is very similar to the API of node.js/express.
 The `StaticMiddleware` is used to deliver the static HTML-pages.

 The use of X.509 certificates for encrypted communication is demonstrated also.